tamucc-comp-bio-assignments/fall_2019/assignments/assignment_3.md

     ```

 ## GitHub Preparation
 * You must be a member of our class's github repository.
 If you are not a member (because you did not accept the initial invite) then please let me know and I'll reinvite you.
-M
 * Make sure you are logged into github.

 ## Description of Assignment (Due 09/27/2019)